Skip to content

 In Australia, a divorce is the legal dissolution of a marriage, requiring proof of marriage breakdown and at least 12 months of separation.

 After filing for an application for divorce, there is a mandatory waiting period of one month and one day.
 The Divorce Order will be issued relatively quickly after this period, provided there are no complications or disputes.
+A divorce hearing is a formal step where the court reviews the divorce application, and while it is mandatory for most cases, those who file jointly without children under 18 may be exempt from having to attend court.
 However, if there are disagreements over things like property division, child custody, or spousal support, the process can take much longer, sometimes several months to a few years, depending on the complexity of the issues and the level of conflict between the parties.

-To apply for a divorce, the court must be satisfied that the marriage has broken down irretrievably, the parties have been separated for at least 12 months, and there is no likelihood of reconciliation.
+To apply for a divorce, the court must be satisfied that the marriage has broken down irretrievably, the parties have been separated for at least 12 months, and there is no likelihood of reconciliation, meeting the legal requirements for divorce in Australia.
 Additional requirements apply for marriages under two years and for couples with children under 18 years.
+If you were married overseas, you must provide a valid marriage certificate and its translation if necessary.
+There is also the option of filing a joint application, which allows both parties to sign together, simplifying the process by eliminating the need for personal service of documents and reducing attendance requirements at court hearings.

 If couples are separated but living under one roof, they must provide affidavits outlining their living arrangements as evidence of separation.
 The court may request further information and have additional requirements, particularly when children are involved, to ensure all considerations and arrangements have been made for their care.